• Home

 Decks 15–18

-Concierge suites with exclusive lounges, spa access, and the Elsa/Anna Royal Suites on Deck 18.
+Concierge suites with exclusive lounges, spa access, and the Elsa and Anna Royal Suites on Deck 18.

 Best budget option